-2022 Certified Mint State American Women Quarters Maya Angelou
+2022 Certified Mint State and Proof American Women Quarters Maya Angelou

 Angelou’s remarkable career encompasses dance, theater, journalism, and social activism.